loranger32/to_decimal/README.md

 Provide a simple way to convert an integer expressed in bases 2 up to 10 to a decimal integer.

-I've looked for a simple way to get a decimal integer form an integer expressed in another base lesser or equal to ten, but I didn't found one, so I decided to create my own little gem for that.
+I've looked for a simple way to get a decimal integer from an integer expressed in another base lesser or equal to ten, but I didn't found one, so I decided to create my own little gem for that.
 If it already exists, just let me know.